o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/rm-setup.md

 ---
-description: ' Initialize &cloud; Resource Manager and get started working with the project stacks that enable the cloud-connected features of your &ALYlong; game project. '
+description: ' Initialize Cloud Canvas Resource Manager and get started working with the project stacks that enable the cloud-connected features of your Amazon Lumberyard game project. '
 title: Setting Up a Project to Use Resource Manager
 ---
 # Setting Up a Project to Use Resource Manager {#cloud-canvas-rm-setup}